FlowInOne:Unifying Multimodal Generation as Image-in, Image-out Flow Matching: More evaluation details

 Based on these four scores, the evaluator outputs a structured JSON response containing a concise analysis and a final verdict of either \textbf{PASS} or \textbf{FAIL}.
 To achieve a PASS, a generated image must meet three strict conditions: an Instruction Fidelity score of $\ge 3.0$, an overall average score of $\ge 3.0$, and no single dimension scoring $\le 2.0$.

 For full transparency, the exact evaluation prompts detailing the role, criteria, and scoring rubrics used by the VLM evaluators are provided in Figure~\ref{fig:eval_prompts}.
-Furthermore, to guarantee a fair and standardized comparison across different models during the initial image generation phase, we utilize a unified meta-instruction for both open-source and closed-source models, which is detailed in Figure~\ref{fig:gen_prompts}.
+Furthermore, to guarantee a fair and standardized comparison across different models during the initial image generation phase, e evaluate each baseline using its optimal native interface, where the image inputs are supplemented with detailed text prompts expanded by Qwen3-VL.